 Irish workers began construction on the dam, which was completed on November 16, 1848.
-(There’s an old saying, “To build a canal all you need is a pick, a shovel, a wheelbarrow and an Irishman.”)
+(There’s an old saying, “To build a canal all you need is a pick, a shovel, a wheelbarrow, and an Irishman.”)
 The wooden structure proved no match for the mighty river and less than a day after it opened the dam was swept away to the famous words, “Dam gone to hell by way of Willimansett.”
 Undeterred, construction began on a second dam.
-This time engineers put an apron in place for support, and the dam held.
+Engineers put an apron in place for the support this time, and the dam held.

-One of the laborers on the dam was Irish immigrant Daniel O’Connell who died soon afterwards in a cholera epidemic.
+One of the laborers on the dam was Irish immigrant Daniel O’Connell who died soon afterward in a cholera epidemic.
 His son, also Daniel, a water boy on the same river project, became the family’s sole support.
-Daniel went on to found Daniel O’Connell & Sons Contractors which is still in operation today.
+Daniel went on to create Daniel O’Connell & Sons Contractors which is still in operation today.

 “Of course, lives were lost,” Bob Loughrey, uncle of Joe Loughrey, J.F.K.
 Award recipient, said of the building of the dam and the four and a half miles of canals that followed.